aditya2548/IARC_Techkriti/README.md

 # IARC_Techkriti
-A simple line following and wall following bot which follows given a line strip using IR Sensors and follow a wall using ultrasonic sensors and Arduino Mega.
+A simple line following and wall following bot which follows a given line strip using IR Sensors and follows a wall using ultrasonic sensors and Arduino Mega.